gregprosser/infosecinstitute-writeups/level14/README.md

 ## Solution

 Downloading this file and examining it, it looks like a database dump from a MySQL database.
-Lets look at the table names:
+Let's look at the table names:

 ```shell
 $ grep 'CREATE TABLE' level14